-7.4 Furthermore, for traders the statuary limitation periods for recourse claims pursuant to Section 478 of the German Civil Code (BGB) remain unaffected.
+7.4 Furthermore, for traders the statutory limitation periods for recourse claims pursuant to section 478 of the German Civil Code (BGB) remain unaffected.
 The same applies for traders and consumers in the case of intentional breach of duty and fraudulent concealment of a defect.

 7.6 If the Client is a consumer, the forwarding agent has to be immediately notified of any obvious transport damages and the Seller be informed accordingly.
 Should the Client fail to comply therewith, this shall not affect his statutory or contractual claims for defects.